skip-mev/skipjs/README.md

   signature: string
 }

-async signBundle(transactions: Array<TxRaw>, signer: OfflineSigner, signerAddress: string): SignedBundle
+async signBundle(transactions: Array<TxRaw>, privKey: Uint8Array): SignedBundle

 async sendBundle(bundle: SignedBundle, desiredHeight: number, sync?: boolean): Promise<object>
 ```

 ## signBundle
 `signBundle` is used to sign a bundle of transactions.
-It must be provided with an array of `TxRaw` (from cosmjs-types), an `OfflineSigner` (from cosmjs), and a `signerAddress` (the address of the searcher).
+It must be provided with an array of `TxRaw` (from cosmjs-types) and a sepc256k1 private key, used to sign the bundle.
 It returns a `SignedBundle`, which can be passed to `sendBundle` to send the bundle to the relayer.

 ## sendBundle